 • bloating;

-Omeprazole belongs to the pharmacological group of proton inhibitors and provokes a persistent decrease in acidity in the human body.
-Accordingly, this drug can be prescribed only at elevated pH in the stomach.
+Omeprazole belongs to the pharmacological group of proton inhibitors and in the human body provokes a persistent decrease in acidity.
+Accordingly, this drug can be prescribed only when the pH in the stomach is elevated.

 Contraindications

-This medicine is prescribed for the treatment of various diseases of the gastrointestinal tract quite often.
-However, of course, he also has contraindications.
-First of all, Omeprazole should not be prescribed to those patients who have shown hypersensitivity to any of its components.
+This medicine is prescribed quite often for the treatment of various gastrointestinal diseases.
+However, of course, it also has contraindications.
+First of all, Omeprazole should not be prescribed to those patients who are hypersensitive to any of its components.
 According to the instructions for use, Omeprazole capsules are also contraindicated:

 children under 5 years old;